-Recently, I read about a father, Paul Wallich, who built a camera-mounted drone helicopter to follow his grade-school-aged son to the bus stop.
-He wants to make sure his son arrives at the bus stop safe and sound.
-There’s no doubt the gizmo provides an awesome show-and-tell contribution.
-In my mind, Paul Wallich gives new meaning to the term “helicopter parent.”
+Several years ago, I spotted a pattern as I observed parents supervise their children.
+I posted an article on it that drew 1.2 million shares, which told me I must have hit a nerve.
+Today, I am updating it.
+It’s illustrated vividly in a story I read.
+Paul Wallich built a camera-mounted drone helicopter to follow his grade-school-aged son to the bus stop.
+He wants to make sure his kid arrives at the bus stop safe and sound.
+There’s no doubt the gizmo provides an interesting show-and-tell artifact.
+In my mind, Paul Wallich gives new meaning to “helicopter parent.”

-While I applaud the engagement of this generation of parents and teachers, it’s important to recognize the unintended consequences of our engagement.
+While I applaud how engaged today’s parents and teachers are, it’s important to recognize the unintended consequences of our engagement.
 We want the best for our students, but research now shows that our “over-protection, over-connection” style has damaged them.
-Let me suggest three huge mistakes we’ve made leading this generation of kids and how we must correct them.
+Let me suggest three huge mistakes we’ve made leading this generation of kids and how we must correct our mistakes.
+As I try to put my finger on why we’ve made these errors, one word comes to mind: fear.
+We are afraid for our kids today.
+This fear narrative is subtle and sinister, and it drives us to lead poorly.

 We live in a world that warns us of danger at every turn.
 Toxic.
 High voltage.
 Flammable.
 Slippery when wet.
 Steep curve ahead.
 Don’t walk.
 Hazard.
-This “safety first” preoccupation emerged over thirty years ago with the Tylenol scare and with children’s faces appearing on milk cartons.
+This “safety first” preoccupation emerged over thirty years ago when John Walsh created a child resource center, in memory of his son.
+It advocates for legislative reform and eventually persuaded the government to launch a Center for Missing and Exploited Children.
+From his good work, parents began hearing about and seeing missing kids on milk cartons and television programs.
+Our fear naturally grew into a narrative that far outweighs the dangers today’s kids face.
+Some of us are paranoid.
 We became fearful of losing our kids.
-So we put knee-pads, safety belts and helmets on them…at the dinner table.
-(Actually I’m just kidding on that one).
+So, we put knee-pads, safety belts and helmets on them…at the dinner table.
+(Actually, I’m just kidding on that one).
 But, it’s true.
 We’ve insulated our kids from risk.

 Author Gever Tulley suggests, “If you’re over 30, you probably walked to school, played on the monkey bars, and learned to high-dive at the public pool.
 If you’re younger, it’s unlikely you did any of these things.
 Yet, has the world become that much more dangerous?
 Statistically, no. But our society has created pervasive fears about letting kids be independent—and the consequences for our kids are serious.”